HardlyDifficult/Tutorials/Chapter4.md

 The rounding that happens with floats allows operations on floats to be executed very quickly.
 However it means we should never look for exact values when comparing floats, as a tiny rounding issue may lead to the numbers not being equal.

 In the example above, as the velocity approaches zero, the significance of if the value is positive or negative, is lost.
-It's possible that if we were to compare to 0 that at times the float may oscilate between a tiny negative value and a tiny positive value causing the sprite to flip back and forth.
+It's possible that if we were to compare to 0 that at times the float may oscillate between a tiny negative value and a tiny positive value causing the sprite to flip back and forth.

 </details>